 A deferral occurs when a recipient server is not ready to accept email from your IP address or domain.
 Instead of blocking or bouncing the message, the recipient server will defer receiving the message, and wait for the email to be retried.
-This guide explains how email delivery deferrals work, and recommendations for avoiding them.
+This guide explains how email delivery deferrals work, and provides recommendations for avoiding them.

-Why do deferrals occur?
+Why do Deferrals Occur?

 Deferrals may happen for a number of reasons: